-- Were you able to separate every substance from the mixture? - Are the methods used to separate the substances the same in all these instances? - What are the properties of the substances that are used, in separating them?
+- Were you able to separate each substances from the mixture? - Are the methods used to separate the substances the same in all these instances? - What are the properties of the substances that are used, in separating them?

-7.3.
 Methods of Separation